SE400-P11-PMCL/jenkins-pipeline/README.md

 ## Steps

 1. **Update Jenkinsfile**:
-   Open the `Jenkinsfile` in your repository and change the Docker registry username and update the image tag according to your naming convention.
+   Open the `Jenkinsfile` in your repository and change the Docker registry username and update the image tag according to your naming convention

 2. **Run Jenkins**:
    Start Jenkins using the following command: